qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 Merging rasters
 ...............................................................................

-Click on the menu item :menuselection:`GDAL --> Raster miscellaneous --> Merge`.
+Click on the :guilabel:`Merge` algorithm from the :menuselection:`GDAL --> Raster miscellaneous` menu.

 As we did for the :ref:`Create a Virtual raster <tm_virtual_raster>` you can use the |browseButton| to choose which layers you want to merge.